When should you see a Relationship Counsellor?

 Prior to the session, we can Zoom for 15 minutes to ensure you are eligible and we are a fit for each other.
 Select free 15min consult here.
 Alternatively, drop me an email outlining 1) what is the situation that brings you to seek help?
 2) what you would like to accomplish?
 3) what would you expect from me, as your therapist?
 This can help me plan for your session and understand the unique dynamics that are occurring in your relationship.

-An intensive therapy session may be scheduled as follows:
+A full or half day intensive therapy session may be scheduled as follows:

 It is important to note that a one-day intensive is not going to solve all your problems at once.
 This work will however give you a better chance of getting to the heart of the matter in complex issues or crisis to go to deeper levels more safely.
 It often takes months or even years to bring yourself into a therapist’s office.
 If you have never been to therapy before, it might be difficult at first to access feelings, emotions and communicate.
 In couples therapy, there is often psychoeducation around conflict patterns and ways to speak in non-shaming, non-blaming ways.
 Follow up sessions are then recommended to reflect on therapeutic insights, understandings, and any behavioural changes.

 Rather than doing 1 hour per week for 4 weeks, spreading counselling over one month, intensive counselling combines it in one day.
 In traditional counselling, time is spent “orientating” to the session, “how has your week been” “how are you feeling today” and getting clear on the focus of the next hour.
 There is also a time period spent at the end of the sessions doing “grounding” or “reorientation” back to civilian life and trying to find dates that match all of us (including the babysitter) for our next appointment.
 With intensives, a lot of this time is eliminated.
 People don’t’ usually get emotionally vulnerable quickly.
-These sessions are usually held on a Friday or Saturday, which means you do not need to go back to the office with puffy eyes or into a boardroom situation still processing any trauma that has come up in the therapy sessions.
-It is recommended that you do schedule some rest time or a self-care activity like a walk or massage after your intensive session.
+These sessions are usually held on a Friday or Saturday, which means you do not need to go back to the office with puffy eyes or into a boardroom situation still processing any trauma that has come up in our therapy sessions.
+It is recommended that you do schedule some rest time or a self-care activity like a walk, a bath, kid free time, or massage after your intensive session.

 There is mounting evidence to suggest that intensive EMDR is beneficial Intensive EMDR There are also studies that show intensive CBT (I-CBT) is beneficial.